 Producing video to suit your customer’s needs

-When you’re an in-house video producer you can’t just make any old video to brief, send through your invoice, and clock out.
+Whether you're a video producer or marketer, you can’t just make any old video.
 You have to really understand how that video fits in with the wider organizational strategy.
 As well as the basics like budgeting, you have to consider things like who you are targeting, what motivates them, and at what stage of the game that customer is at.
 Video does not come in one-size-fits-all, and understanding these factors will help you to produce the right video, for the right customer, at the right time.

 Stage 1: Awareness